Om Puri: Career

 Puri had a cameo in the highly acclaimed film Gandhi (1982, directed by Richard Attenborough).
 In the mid-1990s, he diversified to play character roles in mainstream Hindi cinema, where his roles are more tuned to mass audiences than film critics.
 He became known internationally by starring in many British films such as My Son the Fanatic (1997), East Is East (1999) and The Parole Officer (2001).
 He appeared in Hollywood films including City of Joy (1992), opposite Patrick Swayze; Wolf (1994) with Jack Nicholson; and The Ghost and the Darkness (1996) opposite Val Kilmer.
 In 2007, he appeared as General Zia-ul-Haq in Charlie Wilson's War, which stars Tom Hanks and Julia Roberts.

 He has worked in Hindi television serials like Kakkaji Kaheen (1988) (roughly meaning "Uncle Says") as a paan-chewing 'Kakkaji', which was a parody on politicians, and Mr. Yogi (1989) as a suave 'Sutradhaar' who enjoys pulling the protagonist's leg.
 These two serials underlined Om Puri's versatility as a comedian.
 He received critical acclaim for his performance in Govind Nihalani's television film Tamas (1988) based on a Hindi novel of the same name.
-He played comic roles in Hindi films like Jaane Bhi Do Yaaro which reached a cult status, followed by Chachi 420 (1997), Hera Pheri (2000), Chor Machaye Shor (2002), Deewane Hue Pagal, Chup Chup Ke, Kismet Connection and Malamaal Weekly (2006) and Oh My God.
+He played comic roles in Hindi films like Jaane Bhi Do Yaaro which reached a cult status, followed by Chachi 420 (1997), Hera Pheri (2000), Chor Machaaye Shor (2002), Deewane Huye Paagal (2005), Chup Chup Ke (2006), Malamaal Weekly (2006) and Kismat Konnection (2008).
+He also appeared in OMG – Oh My God!
+(2012).
 He was regular in films directed by Priyadarshan and Kamal Haasan.

-His notable roles in commercial Hindi films included Drohkaal, In Custody, Narsimha, Ghayal, Mrityudand, Aastha, Hey Ram, Pyar Toh Hona Hi Tha, Farz, Gadar, Lakshya, Dev (2004), Rang De Basanti, Yuva, Singh Is Kinng, Mere Baap Pehle Aap, Billu, Kyunki, Lakshya, Dabangg, Bhaji in Problem, Khap, Bajrangi Bhaijaan, Ghayal Once Again.
+His notable roles in Hindi films included Drohkaal, In Custody, Narsimha, Ghayal, Mrityudand, Aastha: In the Prison of Spring, Hey Ram, Pyaar To Hona Hi Tha, Farz, Gadar: Ek Prem Katha, Lakshya, Dev, Rang De Basanti, Yuva, Singh Is Kinng, Mere Baap Pehle Aap, Billu, Kyon Ki, Dabangg, Bhaji in Problem, Khap, Bajrangi Bhaijaan, and Ghayal: Once Again.
 Puri was seen in the role of Mohammad Ali Kasuri in Road to Sangam (2009).
 In 2010, he appeared in The Hangman.
-In 2011 he was in the Indian action film Don 2.
+In 2011, he appeared in the Indian action film Don 2.

 He has also worked in some episodes of the TV series Aahat during the second season which was aired between 2004 and 2005 on Sony channel.
 Other notable television appearances included Bharat Ek Khoj, Yatra, Mr. Yogi, Kakaji Kahin, Sea Hawks, Antaral and Savdhaan Indias second season.

 In 2014, he appeared opposite Helen Mirren in the comedy-drama The Hundred-Foot Journey.
 At the time of his death in January 2017, he was working on the Marathi film, 15 August Bhagile 26 January.

 Several of his completed films released after his death including Viceroy's House and Tubelight.